đźš§ SportsPerp is currently live on devnet. Mainnet target: before Jun 12, 2026 (World Cup kickoff).

 The candle store is append-only since the crank was deployed.
 Markets initialized after deployment only have candles from that point forward.
 There is no backfill of candles from before a market’s on-chain initialization — even if the engine calculated indices privately, they were not persisted.

-If you need longer historical data for modeling, the underlying event data is available directly from the source vendor with appropriate credentials; composite index values can be replayed using engine/index-calculator.ts against historical inputs.
+If you need longer historical data for modeling, the underlying event data is available directly from the source vendor with appropriate credentials; composite index values can be replayed from historical inputs using the published index formula.

 Further reading